Collinz4/Quick-Report/README.md

 A simple QR code reporting tool that doesn't require sign on for reporters.

 # Architecture
 The application uses a variety of layers to allocate responsibilites to function calls.
-To keep responsibilities enforced layers can only call the layer on the same or one level below itself.
+To keep responsibilities enforced, layers can only call the layer on the same or one level below itself.
+One exception to this rule is that models can be used to tranfer data to whichever layer requires it.
+For example: the controller can create an Asset object and pass it down to the service layer.
+Such action essentially uses the model as a Data Transfer Object (DTO).

 ## Controller (aka Flask blueprints)
 Handles routing and basic data parsing from the URL request.
 Once the data has been extracted a service layer call may be done to handle the request further (such as getting information from the database).
 This layer is responsible for also rendering the correct HTML/Jinja2 template and returning a proper reponse code.